tayganr/azure-ai-agent-lab/README.md

    - You can obtain the connection string from the Azure AI Foundry portal.

-8. **Login to Azure**:
+9. **Login to Azure**:
    - Use the Azure CLI to log in to your Azure subscription:
      ```bash
      az login
      ```

-With these steps completed, you should be ready to run code associated with the Azure AI Agent Service on a new machine.
+By completing these steps, you'll be set up to run through the tutorials in the repository, enabling you to explore and learn about the Azure AI Agent Service.

 ## 📚 Tutorial Series